The banalization of prose

 This essay was first prepared as a talk for a gathering at the Santuari del Miracle.

 Saturday at eight in the morning may not be the ideal hour to speak of evil.
 One usually hopes, at that time, for coffee, light, and perhaps a few forgiving illusions about the human condition.
 Instead, here we are, beginning the day with authoritarianism, war, climate catastrophe, and the general exhaustion of the planet.
-So let me at least say this: if anyone feels that this topic asks a bit much of a Saturday morning, that feeling is itself evidence of sound moral judgment.
+So let me at least say this: if anyone feels that this is asking a bit much of a Saturday morning, that feeling is itself evidence of sound moral judgment.

 There is, then, an obviousness to evil in the present moment.
 Some things are simply cruel.
 Some arrangements are clearly destructive.
 Some forms of power degrade human beings while pretending to protect them.
 The ongoing war involving Iran has made that obscenity difficult to miss, as did Donald Trump’s threat that “a whole civilization will die tonight” if Iran did not make a deal—a sentence that should have met immediate and unanimous condemnation.
-Some habits of consumption depend on a disavowal so massive that it begins to look metaphysical: we consume as though the earth were inexhaustible, as though waste disappeared by magic, as though comfort had no world beneath it, no labor behind it, no future after it.
-On this level, evil appears in brutal and familiar forms—domination, indifference, extraction, organized violence.
+Some habits of consumption depend on a disavowal so massive that it begins to look somewhat metaphysical: we consume as though the earth were inexhaustible, as though waste disappeared by magic, as though comfort had no world beneath it, no labor behind it, no future after it.
+Indeed, evil appears in brutal and familiar forms—domination, indifference, extraction, organized violence.
 It burns, floods, starves, expels, incarcerates, and abandons.
 It rarely lacks for evidence.

 That, in part, is why I have turned more and more to wine and prose in recent years.
 And yes, to be clear, since we are speaking of evil at eight in the morning, this is partly a coping mechanism.
 I confess that geopolitical reality has done a great deal to improve my appreciation for fermentation.
 I have already fled two authoritarian countries and finally found refuge in wine-producing Catalonia.
 But the turn to wine and prose is not just a matter of survival, nor a compensatory gesture.
 It is also a philosophical bet.
 Both wine and prose remind us that reality is relational.
 We do not inhabit a clean subject-object world composed of detached minds confronting inert things.
 We live, rather, in an already existing web of relations: with others, with language, with labor, with memory, with landscapes, with territories, with climates, with inheritances we did not choose and responsibilities we cannot finally evade.

 The more my life passes through writing and speaking, the more my philosophical and political attention turns to wine.
-The old world knew the intimacy between wine and truth quite well: oinos kai alētheia.
+The old world knew the intimacy between wine and truth quite well: oinos kai aletheia.
 What does wine disclose?
 What does it gather?
 What forms of memory, labor, and earth linger in a glass?
 In time, I came to see that words and wine are exposed to a similar diminishment.
 Both can be watered down, losing body and the lingering resonance that binds them to the earth and to others.
 Wine bears the marks of cultivation, labor, soil, weather, storage, delay, exchange, company, memory, and sharing.
 Words bear such marks as well.
 They arrive in address and response, in inheritance and risk, in misunderstanding, tone, judgment, and exposure.
 We speak to someone, from somewhere, under pressure or with pleasure, inside a web of relations that precedes us and will outlast us.
 Language is one of the places where a world—perhaps even the world itself—comes forth.

 That is why I have grown increasingly uneasy about what generative AI is doing to prose.
 My worry does not begin with misinformation, job displacement, or the now tiresome dispute over whether machines can think—a dispute that has already produced more headlines than insight.
 I have deep sympathies for automation, in an unashamed Marxian sense.
-If technologies can release us from degrading routines and bullshit, alienating jobs, if they can free up hours for conversation, study, idleness, love, and poetry, I welcome that release.
+If technologies can release us from degrading routines and alienating bullshit jobs, if they can free up hours for conversation, study, idleness, love, music, play, wine, and poetry, I welcome that release.
 A life should contain more than administration, repetition, and managed exhaustion.

 My concern lies elsewhere.
 Generative AI is standardizing prose at remarkable speed.
 It regularizes emphasis and fills language with prefabricated transitions, ready-made intensities, and an impeccable synthetic balance.
 The damage is easy to miss because the sentences remain serviceable.